 For claims relating to hospital care, medical treatment, surgery, or a medical exam, a veteran must prove that the VA caused the injury or death through:

-If a medical error was made, it will be essential to get a medical opinion from a private physician, if the vet can afford it.
-This doctor can review the veteran's medical records and make an independent assessment of whether there was medical malpractice involved.
+If a medical error was made, it will be essential to get a medical opinion from a private physician, if you can afford it.
+This doctor can review your medical records and make an independent assessment of whether medical malpractice was involved.

 The VA will review the evidence that supports your claim and the evidence that hurts your claim.
 All of this evidence will be viewed in the light of giving you the benefit of the doubt.
 But it is still a hard hurdle to prove that, if it were not for the VA's negligence, you would not have suffered the injury.